kwhinnery/Suds/README.md

 For more information on creating native desktop and mobile apps with HTML, JavaScript, and CSS, [check out the Appcelerator home page](http://www.appcelerator.com).
 Suds should also run in the web browser against SOAP web services, with the usual cross-domain restrictions.
-Suds has yet to be tested in the browser, however, so your mileage may vary.  *NOTE*: While jQuery 1.3 is used in the example applications, Suds is not dependent upon it and can be used independently.
+Suds has yet to be tested in the browser, however, so your mileage may vary.  _NOTE:_ While jQuery 1.3 is used in the example applications, Suds is not dependent upon it and can be used independently.

 ## Usage